INTRODUCTION

-A project called IPFS by Protocol Labs was founded in 2015 in order to create a system that could revolutionize the way information is transmitted across the globe and lead to a more resilient, distributed web.
-In addition to disintermediating the music industry, IPFS is easing weather risk mitigation for agribusiness and improving information management for a wide range of industries.
-Among the projects Protocol Labs works on are IPFS, the modular protocols needed to support it, and Filecoin, among others.
-Together, they serve thousands of organizations and millions of people.
-The IPFS network is a distributed system that stores and provides access to data, websites, applications, and files.
+The IPFS network operates as a distributed system that stores and serves data, websites, applications, and files.
 As IPFS (Internet File System) has rules that govern how data and content move across networks, IPFS is transport layer agnostic and can communicate using various transport protocols, including Transmission Control Protocol (TCP), uTP, UDT, QUIC, TOR, and even Bluetooth.
-This is similar to Kademlia, the DHT that is widely used in BitTorrent and widely known as the peer-to-peer distributed hash table.
-An entirely client-side browser can completely run distributed websites with this file system layer.
+This approach works similarly to Kademlia., An entirely client-side browser can completely run distributed websites with this file system layer.

 IPFS allows Emma to ask the distributed network “who can provide me with this content?” instead of directly using the AWS server.
-Through IPFS, she will get a quick response from the closest peers.
+Through IPFS, she will get a quick respond from the closest peers.

 How its Work